LinkedSoftwareDependencies/Documentation-Components.js/docs/compilation.md

     This binary accepts additional parameters for configuring things like the main module path and the object that should be exported.
     These parameters and their usage can be found by calling `yarn run componentsjs-compile-config --help`.

+!!! note
+    If your application makes use of config variables, it is recommended to enable the `-f` flag to expose your instance as a function that accepts a hash of variables.

 # Programmatic compilation

 Compilation can also be done via the JavaScript API.